W. H. H. Clayton: Career in the Indian Territory and Oklahoma

 When William McKinley was elected President in 1896, he appointed Clayton as a United States federal judge for the newly created federal court for the Central District of the Indian Territory.
 Clayton moved to McAlester, the site of the new federal court for the Central District.
 Congress had created this court in an effort to relieve the overworked Western District of Arkansas of some of its huge caseload, although Judge Parker was upset with this stripping of his authority.
 When Oklahoma became a state in 1907, Congress created a new set of federal District Courts and dissolved the old Indian Territory District Courts, causing Clayton to lose his federal judgeship.
 During his 10 years as a federal judge, Clayton had issued important decisions defining Indian rights, which had long-term effects on the future history of Oklahoma.

 Clayton had been involved in a scandal related to an alleged Oklahoma land grab in 1889.
 The charges were made by Democrats in 1889, after President Benjamin Harrison had nominated Clayton for re-appointment to his United States Attorney position, following the Grover Cleveland interregnum period.
 No formal action was ever taken on the charges, and the United States Senate confirmed President Harrison's nomination of Clayton.
 Former Oklahoma governor and supreme court Justice, Robert L. Williams, wrote a biography of Clayton, saying that Clayton's motto as a judge was, "Neither shall an innocent man be punished, nor shall one guilty man go free."

 In 1907, President Theodore Roosevelt appointed Clayton to serve on the Oklahoma Districting and Canvassing Board.
 Clayton had also been a delegate selected to write the new constitution for the State of Oklahoma.
 After his retirement from the federal bench, Clayton resumed the practice of law in McAlester with his son.
-Clayton died in McAlester on December 14, 1920, and is interred at the Fort Smith National Cemetery in Fort Smith, Arkansas.
+Clayton died in McAlester on December 14, 1920 and was interred at the Fort Smith National Cemetery.

 In popular culture

 The actor Don Haggerty was cast as Clayton in the 1961 episode, "A Bullet for the D.A.", on the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 Carole Mathews played as Belle Starr recently released from federal prison, who unsuccessfully plots the revenge assassination of Clayton during a Wild West show in Fort Smith.
-Others in the episode were William Thourlby as Belle's second husband, Sam Starr, and Carlyle Mitchell, in his penultimate role as Judge Isaac Parker.